Skip to content

 Only doctors can carry out circumcision.
 It must be done in sterile conditions.
 The doctor must provide pain relief.

-You can ask for more information on circumcision from a maternity clinic, a doctor at a health centre, a school nurse or a school doctor.
+You can ask for more information on circumcision from a child health clinic, a doctor at a health and social services centre, a school nurse or a school doctor.

 Female genital mutilation